 Russ joined the Firm in 2005 and currently serves as the Chief Compliance Officer and Associate General Counsel.
 He oversees the Firm's compliance program and supports all legal and regulatory functions.
-Russ has substantial experience with the rules and regulations governing the investment management industry and is a frequent speaker at various industry events.
-He is also a member of several of the Firm's operating committees and is the Anti-Money Laundering Compliance Officer for the Firm's offshore private funds.
+Russ has substantial experience with the rules and regulations governing the investment management industry and is a member of several of the Firm's operating committees.
 Russ holds a BA in Legal Studies from Quinnipiac University (cum laude) and a JD from Albany Law School.